DEGREES IN Information Technology – Cybersecurity & Network Administration

 Why Choose This Program

-The Cyber Security major brings together foundational information technology knowledge and focused cyber security skills to develop knowledgeable and capable security specialists.
-Curriculum includes planning and implementing security measures for the protection of computer networks, systems and data.
-Hands-on coursework includes incident response, forensic examination of hardware and networks, system hardening and offensive security methodologies.
+Our curriculum provides students with the ability to plan and implement security measures for the protection of computer networks, systems, and data.
+We provide hands-on coursework that includes incident response, forensic examination of hardware and networks, system hardening, and offensive security methodologies.

-As a student, you will experience cross-disciplinary learning, hands-on activities, and project-based learning to engage you in applying your new skills to real-world scenarios that are in high demand in today's IT industry.
+Our students at SCTCC experience cross-disciplinary learning, hands-on activities, and project-based learning to engage them in applying their new skills to real-world scenarios that are in high demand in today's IT industry.

 - Computer hardware and software installation, configuration and management and security